This article is part of the series “Scenes from the Heart of Recycling”.

 “We have been collecting waste in the streets since our childhood.
 We are an indispensable part of the waste management system.
 Without us waste management systems are doing close to nothing in terms of recycling.”

 Important developments are taking place in Turkey.
-Waste pickers once completely invisible are raising their voices and vocalizing their demands by engaging with government agencies with the support of the ILO.
+Waste pickers once completely invisible are raising their voices and vocalizing their demands by engaging with government agencies with the support of the International Labour Organization (ILO).

 A recent “Workshop on Waste Pickers’ Access to Social Security through Cooperatives” took place in Ankara on 29 July 2016 at the ILO headquarters in that city which was jointly organized by this UN agency and the Ministry of Customs and Trade General Directorate of Cooperatives.